wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 * type: String
 * description: Set the alignemnt of the select control options.
 Use Use `left`, `right` or `auto`.
 * default: `undefined`

+### hideUnusedSelectOptions

+* type: Boolean
+* description: Set to true in order to hide the options that are not in the table.
+This option does not work on server-side pagination.
+* default: `false`

 ## Column options